Arghali123/OOP-IN-JAVA/HandlingStrings/note.md

 int length()
 int capacity()
 ```

+Since msg is initialized with the string "Hello" when it is created,its length is 5.Its capacity is 21 because room for 16 additional characters is automatically added.

 - **charAt() and setCharAt()**
 The value of a single character can be obtained from a StringBuffer via the **charAt()** method.
 You can set the value of a character within a StringBuffer **using setCharAt().**